newrelic/nrjmx/gojmx/README.md

 import "github.com/newrelic/nrjmx/gojmx"
 ```

-This go module will call nrjmx library java application in order to fetch the metrics.
+This go module will call nrjmx library in order to fetch the metrics.

 To install nrjmx library on your system, packages are available on this repository
 in the release assets or on our package manager repositories stored [here](https://download.newrelic.com/infrastructure_agent/).
 You can folow this [documentation](https://docs.newrelic.com/docs/infrastructure/install-infrastructure-agent/linux-installation/install-infrastructure-monitoring-agent-linux/#ubuntu-repository) to include our repository into your package manager.